Ranking the 10 Best Political Impressions of 2017

 McKinnon has been in character overdrive with Hillary Clinton and Kellyanne Conway since the 2016 election, but her silliest target was Attorney General Jeff Sessions.
 Exaggerating her character’s story-shifting with a spot-on drawl and a curled mouth, she served every line with boyish caught-in-cookie jar charm.

-Best moment: When she waltzed her way through political satire packaged as a Forest Gump mashup and told Leslie Jones' character: "Yeah, I had a bad week."
+Best moment: When she waltzed her way through political satire packaged as a Forest Gump mashup an said: "Yeah, I had a bad week."

 2. Anthony Atamanuik’s President Donald Trump character on Comedy Central's The President Show